MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

 * **downloadProgress**: Called periodically when an available update is being downloaded from the CodePush server.
 The method is called with a `DownloadProgress` object, which contains the following two properties:
   * **totalBytes** *(Number)* - The total number of bytes expected to be received for this update (i.e. the size of the set of files which changed from the previous release).
   * **receivedBytes** *(Number)* - The number of bytes downloaded thus far, which can be used to track download progress.
-* **syncErrback**: Called when there is an error in any of sync internal steps.
+* **syncErrback**: Called when there's an error in any of sync internal steps.
 The method is called with a standard javascript `Error` object as first argument.

 #### SyncOptions
 While the `sync` method tries to make it easy to perform silent and active updates with little configuration, it accepts an "options" object that allows you to customize numerous aspects of the default behavior mentioned above: